University of Alaska Museum Bird Collection

 Sampling Policies.
 Requests for data should follow guidelines

-given in our Information Loan Policy.
+given in Arctos.
 All of these policies relate

-to noncommercial research uses of specimens.
+to noncommercial research uses of specimens and data.
 Those desiring to

-use specimens for commercial purposes should contact the curator.
+use specimens or data for commercial purposes should contact the curator.

 Loan Conditions for Traditional Specimens